 - Patented simple 2 latched mechanism folds the cart to compact size (15.75" x 13.4"x 24") in 2 simple steps

-- Distance of the front wheel can be adjust between 11.5 to 12.5 inches to fit any size of golf bag and add the stability
+- Width between the two front wheel can be adjust between 11.5 to 12.5 inches to fit any size of golf bag and add the moving stability

 Pros: Easy to fold, Lightweight and comfortable to push.
 Compact enough when packed to fit into a small car.